openshift/training/beta-1-setup.md

 We mentioned a few times that OpenShift would host its own Docker registry in order to pull images "locally".
 Let's take a moment to set that up.

+First we will want to switch back to our original context to use the `default` namespace for infrastructure components.

+    openshift ex config use-context master-admin

 The Docker registry requires some information about our environment (SSL info, namely), so we will use an install script to process a template.